swiyu-admin-ch/swiyu-admin-ch.github.io/_specifications/swiss-profile-vc.md

 The specification is fully supported by this profile (and components adhering to it) except for the specific cases mentioned in the following subsections. <br>

 <div class="notice--warning">
-The below sub-sections rely on the numbering from the original reference specification for ease of reference and comparison.
+The subsections rely on the numbering from the original reference specification for ease of reference and comparison.
 </div>

 ## 1. Introduction